 My family and I moved to Harpenden in 2013 and my son and daughter are pupils at Roundwood Primary.
 As a parent, I have always been extremely impressed by the school and the teachers.
 I passionately believe that whilst academic success is important, the wellbeing and happiness of the pupils is of the utmost importance.
 In my role as governor, I will strive to support the staff and help maintain and develop the positive nurturing environment already in place at our school.

 My professional background is in finance.
 I worked at one of the largest UK pension funds for almost 30 years, primarily as a fund manager, heading up the North American equity team.

 Over the past few years I have relished the opportunity to embrace new challenges and become more involved with my local community.
 I am currently Membership Secretary at Harpenden Lawn Tennis Club.
 Last year I enjoyed helping to organise a charity concert with a local children’s theatre group.
 I am a keen tennis player and with more time on my hands I have rediscovered the joy and challenges of competing, encouraging my family to travel with me to tennis tournaments both in the UK and abroad.

 I am the subject lead governor for Maths and Physical Education, School Sports and Physical Activity.
 I also support the safeguarding and funding governors.
 My term of office ends in February 2024.

-I am the Assistant Head for the school and teacher for Class 2.
-I sit on the School Improvement Committee and my term of office as a Governor ends in October 2022.
+I am the teacher for Class 1/2 and am the subject co-ordinator for Music.
+I was elected in September 2022 and my term of office as a Governor ends in September 2026.